 My heart is beating wildly in my chest.
 I wanna run so bad the skin on my legs itch.
 I go to my room, silently, not wanting to disturb whatever lies on the other side of the door.
 I grab car keys, my purse, and my phone.
 I’m downstairs, in the car and out the garage before light completely turns off in my room.

 I start to drive.
 I don’t know where I’m going just yet.
-I text message my dad and tell him that I’m ok.
+I text message my dad and tell him that I’m okay.
 That I’ll be back.
 He sends me a message back:

 My heart constricts.
 In the middle of his own personal crisis, he tells me he loves me.
 No matter what.
 That kinda unconditional love I’ve heard about but never really knew too much of.
 I smile at my dad.
 Yeah, he’s that kinda guy.